Chicco Duo Baby Bottles: Hands-on Review

 Each nipple has a small venting slot adjacent to the Chicco logo, which you can see here (with the red arrow):

-While small and less involved than something like on a Dr. Brown's bottle, the venting actually worked very well in our testing to prevent gas and colic.
-While feeding, it's ideal to keep the vent and logo facing upwards towards your child's nose; of course, it will work in any position, it just works best when facing upwards.
+While small and less involved than something like on Dr. Brown's bottles, the venting actually worked very well in our testing to prevent gas and colic.

 For leaking, when you turn the Chicco Duo upside-down, the nipple does drip as expected.
 With the cap on, however, we could hold and shake it upside-down and there was no leaking whatsoever: